-If the fault disappears before disconnecting the ignition, the next time that the parking aid is engaged in reverse, no audible signal of the existence of a fault will be issued.
+If the fault disappears before disconnecting the ignition, next time that parking aid is engaged in reverse it will not be indicated.

-If there is a fault in a sensor, the A symbol is displayed on the Easy Connect display.
+If there is a fault in a sensor, the $\triangle$ symbol is displayed on the Easy Connect display.